 It was popularized by W. Edwards Deming, an American engineer, statistician, professor, author, lecturer, and management consultant who played an instrumental role in Japan’s recovery after the Second World War.
 The PDCA methodology revolves around a fundamental principle of the scientific method: it’s impossible to negate a confirmed hypothesis.
 Such hypothesis can only be used to further improve our knowledge and processes.

 Core Benefits of PDCA

-When implemented correctly, the PDCA methodology prevents a pile-up of problems over time and ensures that each iteration takes us one step closer to the end goal or makes the software project/business process better.
+When implemented correctly, the PDCA methodology prevents a pile-up of problems over time and ensures that each iteration takes us one step closer to the end goal or makes the software solution or business process better.
 It makes sense to apply this principle whenever the consequences of getting things wrong are too high to take unnecessary risks.

 The Four Phases of the PDCA Methodology

 The beauty of the PDCA methodology lies in how easily it can be implemented.
 The methodology involves four actionable steps:

 - Plan: The first step is to decide what goal we want to achieve or the problem we want to solve.
 At this point, we also identify the root causes of the problems and a strategy for achieving our goals.

 - Do: The second step is to implement the plan or solution.

 - Check: Did the implemented changes lead to the desired effect?
 With enough data collected, we can study the results of the implementation and compare them with our goals and objectives.

 - Act: Depending on the results, we can either make the plan implemented in the second step the new baseline, make small adjustments to the plan and/or start the PDCA cycle from scratch.